ligato/docs/docs/user-guide/agentctl.md

   -e, --etcd-endpoints strings   Etcd endpoints to connect to, default from ETCD_ENDPOINTS env var (default
                                  [127.0.0.1:2379])
-      --grpc-port int            gRPC server port (default 9111) -H, --host string              Address on which agent is reachable, default from AGENT_HOST env var (default "127.0.0.1")
-      --http-basic-auth string   Basic auth for HTTP connection in form "user:pass" --http-port int            HTTP server port (default 9191) --insecure-tls             Use TLS without server's certificate validation -l, --log-level string         Set the logging level ("debug"|"info"|"warn"|"error"|"fatal") --service-label string     Service label for specific agent instance, default from MICROSERVICE_LABEL env var
-  -v, --version                  Print version info and quit
+      --grpc-port int            gRPC server port (default 9111) -H, --host string              Address on which agent is reachable, default from AGENT_HOST env var (default "127.0.0.1") --http-basic-auth string   Basic auth for HTTP connection in form "user:pass" --http-port int            HTTP server port (default 9191) --insecure-tls             Use TLS without server's certificate validation -l, --log-level string         Set the logging level ("debug"|"info"|"warn"|"error"|"fatal") --service-label string     Service label for specific agent instance, default from MICROSERVICE_LABEL env var -v, --version                  Print version info and quit

 Run 'agentctl COMMAND --help' for more information on a command.
 ```
 !!! note
-    Bears worth repeating: Use `agentctl <ANY COMMAND> --help` for explanations and in some cases, examples for any of the agentctl commands and subcommands.
+    Bears worth repeating: Use `agentctl <ANY COMMAND> --help` for explanations and, in some cases, examples for any of the agentctl commands and subcommands.

 ---

 ### NB Access Methods

-Agentctl currently uses various NB access methods provided by the Ligato agents.
-The default values can be modified as needed.
+Agentctl uses various NB access methods provided by the Ligato agents.
+You can modify the default values as needed.

 - Agent host instance running on `127.0.0.1` by default
     * use option `-H`/`--host` or env var `AGENT_HOST` to change this